wongleo7/wordsoup-page/README.md

 [Download on the App Store](link-to-app-store) | [Get it on Google Play](link-to-google-play)

 *Note: WordSoup is available for both iOS and Android devices.*

-Thank you for celebrating WordSoup's launch with us!
-Here's to a year filled with endless words and unforgettable moments.
-Cheers to the power of language and the joy of gaming!